 - Only authorised University vehicles (including vehicles hired by the University from a legitimate provider) will be used for formal field classes.
 Private vehicles will not be used.
 If students wish to use their vehicle to travel to and from a field class, they must get approval from the Health and Safety Officer and sign a form to say that they will be responsible for making their own way to and from the field class.

-- All drivers of University vehicles must be approved by the Head of Department and/or by the Health and Safety Officer and they must have a valid and current drivers licence.
+- All drivers of University vehicles must be approved by the Head of School and/or by the Health and Safety Officer and they must have a valid and current drivers licence.

-- First aid kits and emergency kits will be carried in vehicles, and a Departmental cell-phone will be available where applicable.
+- First aid kits and emergency kits will be carried in vehicles, and a School cell-phone will be available where applicable.

 - Alcohol MUST NOT be consumed during field classes and under no circumstances must alcohol be consumed in vehicles.